gramineproject/graphene/README.rst

 a |nbsp| virtual machine -- including guest customization, ease of porting to different OSes, and process migration.

-Graphene supports native, unmodified Linux applications binaries on any platform.
+Graphene supports native, unmodified Linux binaries on any platform.
 Currently, Graphene runs on Linux and Intel SGX enclaves on Linux platforms.

 In untrusted cloud and edge deployments, there is a |nbsp| strong desire to shield the whole application from rest of the infrastructure.
 Graphene supports